Portion Guides, pricing and

 How do I secure my booking?

 All wedding cakes require a £100 booking fee to secure your booking.
-All celebration cakes require a £50 booking fee to secure your booking..
+All celebration cakes require a £50 booking fee to secure your booking.
 No booking is confirmed until a booking fee has been received.
 This booking fee is non refundable and non transferable should you cancel your order for any reason.
-Short notice orders that are placed within four weeks for wedding cakes and one week for celebration cakes are an exception to this and must be paid in full upon ordering.
+Short notice orders that are placed within six weeks for wedding cakes and two weeks for celebration cakes are an exception to this and must be paid in full upon ordering.

 When is the final balance due?